torrottum/ikea-ansluta-esphome/README.md

 ## TODO
 - [X] Light component (Implemented as MQTT light)
 - [X] Intercept commands from remote and set state
-- [ ] Send command as remote
+- [X] Send command as remote
-- [ ] Support both dimming levels?
+- [ ] Support for sending both dimming levels?
 (I mostly use 100%, but the option for doing 50% also would be nice)
 - [ ] Use interrupts?